 BED owns and operates the GMEI® utility legal entity identifier (LEI) solution in the federated Global LEI System (GLEIS).
-The GMEI utility is designed to provide a single, universal standard identifier to any organization or firm involved in a financial transaction internationally across all asset classes.
-LEIs issued by the GMEI utility are ISO 17442 compliant and are recognized by all members of the Regulatory Oversight Committee.
+The Global Markets Entity Identifier (GMEI) utility is designed to provide a single, universal standard identifier to any organization or firm involved in a financial transaction internationally across all asset classes.
+LEIs issued by the GMEI utility are ISO 17442 compliant and are recognized by all members of the Regulatory Oversight Committee, which coordinate and oversee a worldwide framework of LEI.
+BED is accredited with the Global Legal Entity Identifier Foundation (GLEIF).